“Everything in the world began with a yes.”

 Paige Sweet, PhD, LP

-I'm a psychoanalytic psychotherapist in private practice currently seeing children, adolescents, and adults in person and virtually.
+I'm a licensed psychoanalyst in private practice currently seeing adolescents and adults in person and virtually.
 I specialize in gender, sexuality, and relationships of all kinds.
 I’m also experienced in working with people who are struggling with anger or who feel disconnected from their feelings.

 I completed psychoanalytic training at the Manhattan Institute for Psychoanalysis.
 Since completing training, I have sought additional training in trauma, in working with children and adolescents, and in working with people with disordered eating.